-Whether you’re a first-time visitor to Franchise Chatter or a long-time user, this Start Here page will help you get the most out of the time you spend here.
-After all, we’ve been writing daily posts since 2011, which means there is a LOT of information throughout Franchise Chatter.
+Whether you’re a first-time visitor to Franchise Chatter or a longtime user, this Start Here page will help you get the most out of the time you spend here.
+After all, we’ve been writing daily posts since 2011, which means there’s a LOT of information throughout Franchise Chatter.

 No one expects you to read everything – your time is far too precious for that!
-This Start Here page will quickly introduce you to the main sections of Franchise Chatter so you can easily get to the information that you need the most.
+This helpful page will quickly introduce you to the main sections of Franchise Chatter so you can easily get to the information that you need the most.

 Each and every time you visit the site, this Start Here page serves as a great reminder of all the most important areas you’ll want to visit.
 Ready to find the perfect franchise for you?
 Start here:

 A great way to jump-start your search for the best franchise opportunity is to look at the franchises that have consistently done well over time.
 But how do you measure that?
 On the America’s Most Lucrative Franchises list, I home in on three of the most important metrics: (1) average sales-to-investment ratio, (2) average revenues, and (3) average operating income.
 All the franchises on this list have met one or more of the following targets: (1) average sales-to-investment ratio of at least 2:1, (2) average revenues of at least $1 million, and/or (3) average operating income of at least $100,000.

 2. Franchises Ranked by Average Revenues and Average Profits